Dimterion/dimterion.github.io/README.md

 ## <a id="introduction"></a>🔎 Introduction

-GitHub Profile is a web site displaying my projects and contact information.
+GitHub Profile is a website displaying my projects and contact information.

 ## <a id="features"></a>📌 Features